codeforamerica/hermes-be/README.md

 2) Download, install and start [PostgreSQL server](http://postgresapp.com/).

 3) Clone this repository to a folder on your computer.
-The rest of this document will refer to this folder as $PROJECT_ROOT.
+The rest of this document will refer to this folder as `$PROJECT_ROOT`.

 4) Install project dependencies.